"

 Monitoring Student Progress

 Students require regular feedback while learning new information.
 Hattie (2012) suggests that teachers should help students answer the questions of where am I going, how am I doing, and where do I go next?
-Shute (2007) proposed nine guidelines for using feedback to enhance learning (see Table 2 on page 30 of the Focus on Feedback Research Report).
-Some areas to focus on with your feedback are to keep your feedback focused on the task and pause to ensure students correctly interpret your feedback.
+To help teachers do that, Shute (2007) proposed the following guidelines for using feedback to enhance learning.

 Keys to Aggressive Monitoring